Auric: Interface

 Brief

-Created as part of my Light Sculptures elective, Auric: Interface explores the relationship between light, body, and emotion.
-The goal was to build an immersive experience using unconventional materials; where light interacts directly with the human form to evoke introspection rather than spectacle.
+Developed as part of a Light Sculptures elective, the project focused on the relationship between light, body, and emotion.
+The aim was to build an immersive experience that felt reflective rather than spectacular.